hsaito/python-mynumber/README.md

 in the Administrative Procedure[^2].

 ## Functions
-Each functions returns value in a list of integers.

 * verify_number -- takes one argument, a list of 12 digits.
 Returns True if My Number is valid, False if not.
+* verify_string -- a wrapper function for verify_number.
+Takes one argument, a string.
+This will allow you to pass string of a number to verify instead of a list.
+Returns True if My Number is valid, False if not.
 * calc_check_digit -- takes one argument, a list of 11 digits.
-Returns check digit.
+Returns check digit in integer.
 * gen_random_number -- for testing.
-Generate random My Number
+Generate random My Number that is valid in a list.

 Functions asserts whether right list format is used or not.